athul1706/Deadpool/README.md

 # Deadpool
-Deadpool bot back to old version
+Deadpool bot back to old version with pyrogram 2.O